EsotericSoftware/spine-runtimes/spine-unity/README.md

 ## Examples

-* **spineboy** This shows the spineboy skeleton, first by playing an animation that shows draw order changing, then spineboy jumps and walks.
-Click to jump again.
+* **spineboy** This shows the spineboy skeleton.
+First an animation is played that shows the draw order changing and events firing, then spineboy jumps and walks.
+Click spineboy to jump again.
 Notice the walk and jump animations are mixed and transition smoothly.
-The white cube on spineboy's right hand is a separate GameObject that is positioned using `BoneComponent`.
+The white cube on spineboy's right hand is a separate GameObject that is positioned using a `BoneComponent`.
 This example uses images that are split across two atlas pages.
 This demonstrates a multi-page atlas, but of course has a high number of draw calls.
 * **goblins*** This shows a male and female goblin that use the same skeleton and animations.
 Click to change the skin from male to female and back.
 It has a single atlas page, so is drawn with just 1 draw call.
 It uses the `Skeleton Lit` shader for vertex lighting.
 The [Goblins.cs](https://github.com/EsotericSoftware/spine-runtimes/blob/master/spine-unity/Assets/examples/goblins/Goblins.cs) script manipulates the head bone after the animation is applied.
 * **dragon*** This shows the dragon skeleton.
 The flying animation has many image changes.
 It also shows shadow rendering.
 This example uses a multi-page atlas so has a high number of draw calls.